vkosuri/vkosuri.github.io/_posts/2019-07-31-german-a1-learning.md

 tags: [featured]
 ---

 I started my Deutsch learning A1 on 02nd June 2019 in [RK Math](https://rkmath.org/languagesadmissions).
 My learning started with Books **Deustch als Fremdspache Grundkurs IA** and **Netzwerk Deutsch als Fremdspache A1 textbook** and **Dulingo**.
-I steadily used Dulingo because you could learn more Nouns and Verbs.
-My suggestion would be keep maintain daily streak and participate in weekly leagues.
+I steadily used Dulingo to learn more Nouns and Verbs.
+I used to participate in weekly leagues and most important i will try maintain a daily streak.

 These resource are found while my learning is in progression.
 I thought these reference might be helpful to everyone.